Causes of Periodontal Disease in North Miami Beach, FL

 Common Causes of Gum Disease

-- Chronic stress and poor diet – Stress lowers the ability of the immune system to fight off disease, which means bacterial infections may possibly beat the body’s defense system.
+- Chronic Stress & Poor Diet: Stress lowers the ability of the immune system to fight off disease, which means bacterial infections may possibly beat the body’s defense system.
 Poor diet or malnutrition can also lower the body’s ability to fight periodontal infections, as well as negatively affecting the health of the gums.

 Treatment of Gum Disease